jlan84/knn-assignment/miniquiz.md

-You have a SQL databases of advertisers on your site and advertising campaigns.
+You have a SQL database of advertisers on your site and advertising campaigns.

 ```
 advertisers